ucgmsim/visualization/wiki/Sources.md

 > [!NOTE]
 > If your rupture is especially large, you'll want to disable the
 > annotations feature with the `--no-annotations` flag.
+### With an Inset
+It often helps to provide an overview map that helps the reader know where you rupture is occurring relative to the whole country.
+To see one, pass the `--show-inset` flag to `plot-srf`.

 # How Do I Plot a Moment Rate Function?